helloshanteria/helloshanteria/README.md

 - Excel
 - Data Visualization (Matplotlib, Seaborn)

-## Featured Projects
+## Projects
 - **Statistical Analysis of Consumer Spending on Beauty Products**
-  - Applied statistical methods in R to analyze spending behavior and product trends

 - **Sales Analysis with Python**
-  - Processed and analyzed product-level sales data to identify top-performing items and visualize results

 - **Real Estate Market Study**
-  - Analyzed housing data using R, calculated confidence intervals, and interpreted market trends

-## Professional Experience
+## Background
-Before transitioning into tech, I worked in customer support and account management, where I:
-- Processed 30–50+ weekly orders with high accuracy
-- Built Excel reports to track operations and support decision-making
-- Managed client accounts and coordinated across teams to improve delivery timelines

-This experience shaped how I approach data today — with a focus on clarity, efficiency, and real-world impact.
+My experience in customer support and account coordination shaped how I approach data — with a focus on accuracy, organization, and real-world impact.

-## Leadership
-- Vice President & Director of Hackathon Operations, GrizzlyHacks @ GGC
-- Led event operations and analyzed performance trends to improve engagement and attendance

 ## Let’s Connect
 - LinkedIn: https://www.linkedin.com/in/shanteriacjohnson/